 If you are notified that your account will become managed and you have personal Trello content in the account, we recommend doing the following:

 - Create a Trello account for personal use (or use an existing personal Trello account).

-- Use our boards transfer tool to transfer any personal boards from your work account to your personal account.
+- Use our boards transfer tool to transfer any boards used for personal purposes from your work account to your personal account.

 Note: Depending on the board, team, or enterprise settings, certain boards may not be available to transfer.
 If this is the case, we recommend removing any personal content from your work Trello account and copying it to a personal Trello account.

 I no longer work for the company claiming my account.
 What should I do?

 If you are notified that your account will be converted to SSO it means that there is an email address owned by the company claiming a domain on your Trello account.